Science and Technology Park Governance

 - stronger networking of technology for development, sponsored by industry with UNESCO support.

-This activity is now attracting international development agencies like the Korean International Cooperation Agency (KOICA).
-In September 2006, UNESCO, KOICA and Daejeon Metropolitan City signed a five-year agreement to help developing countries manage science and technology parks in such areas as biotechnology and ICTs.
-As part of this agreement, international training workshops are being organized annually for park managers.
-The project is also developing regional networks.
+In September 2006, UNESCO, the Korean International Cooperation Agency (KOICA) and Daejeon Metropolitan City signed a five-year agreement to help developing countries manage science and technology parks in such areas as biotechnology and ICTs.
+As part of this agreement, several international training workshops were run for park managers.
+The project also developed a number of regional networks.